Colossal Spontaneous Hall Effect and Emergent Magnetism in KTaO$_3$ Two-Dimensional Electron Gases: Abstract

-\begin{sciabstract} There has been intense recent interest in the two-dimensional electron gases (2DEGs) that form at the surfaces and interfaces of KTaO$_3$ (KTO), with the discovery of superconductivity at temperatures significantly higher than those of similar 2DEGs based on SrTiO$_3$ (STO).
-Here we demonstrate that KTO 2DEGs fabricated under conditions that suppress the superconductivity show emergent magnetism at low temperatures that can be tuned by a gate voltage, $V_g$.
-The signature of this magnetism is a zero-field transverse voltage that increases in magnitude with decreasing $V_g$, that is strongly asymmetric with respect to an applied perpendicular magnetic field, and that becomes hysteretic in field as the temperature is lowered.
-We argue that it is due to a finite Berry curvature of the KTO Ta bands in the presence of time-reversal symmetry breaking associated with ordered local moments, with unique features associated with the complex spin texture introduced by spin-orbit interactions in KTO. \end{sciabstract}
+There has been intense recent interest in the two-dimensional electron gases (2DEGs) that form at the surfaces and interfaces of KTaO$_3$ (KTO), with the discovery of superconductivity at temperatures significantly higher than those of similar 2DEGs based on SrTiO$_3$ (STO).
+Here we demonstrate that KTO 2DEGs fabricated under conditions that suppress the superconductivity show a large spontaneous Hall effect at low temperatures.
+The transverse response is asymmetric in an applied perpendicular magnetic field and becomes hysteretic at millikelvin temperatures.
+The hysteresis is due to long range magnetic order arising from local Ta$^{4+}$ moments.
+However, the most striking features of the data are the asymmetry of the transverse response and the large spontaneous transverse resistance at zero field, which can be a significant fraction of the longitudinal resistance and depends on crystal orientation.
+Both effects are due to the presence of a dominant contribution to the transverse response that is symmetric in perpendicular field, suggesting that its origin is topological in nature.
+We argue that this contribution arises from Berry curvature dipoles coupled with nonequilibrium conditions induced by the measuring current.